Losseni Konaté

-Losseni Konaté (born 29 December 1972) is a former Ivorian footballer who played as a goalkeeper.
-He played for ASEC Mimosas, US Monastir, and JJK Jyväskylä during his professional career.
-Konaté was a regular choice for the Ivory Coast national football team during the 1990s, as the successor of Alain Gouaméné.
+Losseni Konaté (born 29 December 1972) is a former Ivorian professional footballer who played as a goalkeeper.
+He spent most of his career with ASEC Mimosas and was considered one of the most successful goalkeepers in the history of the club.
+At international level, he represented the Ivory Coast national football team during the 1990s and early 2000s and was widely regarded as the successor of Alain Gouaméné.